Skip to content

 onDrop: (files) => {

-// Only accepted files arrive here
+// accepted files only

 },